therealozp/dsa-notes/trees/abstract tree definition.md

 all trees will have 1 singular **root** node, and each of its descendants are the roots of new subtrees. an abstract tree can be established using a hierarchy by using a class that:
 - stores a value
-- stores children in a linked list.
+- stores children in a linked list

 each node of a tree will contain the following properties: